neodavids/HNG-O6303-STUFF/readme.txt

-Erondu - Emmanuel (HNG-06303)
+Erondu - Emmanuel HNG-06303
-This is the readme file for the completion of HNG Stage 1 task.
+This is the readme.txt file for the completion of HNG Stage 1 task.